kiwicom/smart-faq/README.md

   - User clicks sign out: `{ action: "signOut"}`
   - Flight accordion is opened: `{ action: "openFlightCard"}`
   - When smartFAQ is closed: `{ action: "close", timeOpen: "number of seconds open"}`
+  - Every search(with a debounce of 250ms by default): `{ action: "search", searchedText: "query being searched"}`

 #### Eventname "smartFAQCategories"